Timothep/AntiPatternsUnlocked/README.md

 ### Users
 1. Fork this repository
 2. Create your user-specific branch on the origin-repository using this website (....)
+  Hack: The website is not up yet.
+Create a Github issue, one of the contributors will create it for you.
 3. Solve the antipattern
 4. Create a PullRequest to merge your changes onto your user-specific branch on the origin repository.
 Use the comments of your pull request to explain your changes!